FateEvent/cub3d/MLX42/docs/Images.md

 }
 ```

-After we have put an instance of an image onto the window we can simply the change the position of the image at any time
+After we have put an instance of an image onto the window we can simply change the position of the image at any time
 we want it to be moved:
 ```c
 // Modify the x & y position of an already existing instance.